bcgov/aqwarnings/frontend/warnings/2025-11-05_issue_pm25_obr_Burns_Lake.md

 breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within 50 km of Fort St John city hall.
+Open burning restrictions are now in effect within 50 km from the Burns Lake firehall.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.